Jokuyen/transactionsAnalyzer/README.md

 Thus, this project is the result of my curiosity!

 P.S.
-Turns out I've spent a total of 1638.86 USD at Trader Joe's within a year range with my credit card.
+Turns out I've spent a total of 1638.86 USD at Trader Joe's within a single year range with my credit card.
 That averages to $137 per month.
 Not too shabby!

 #### Code Snippets (Shortened for Concision) + Images